alex17-sys/stdlib-sniper/docs/files/delete_directory_recursive.md

+---
+title: Delete Directory Recursive
+description: Zero-dependency Python snippets for deleting directories and their contents recursively using the standard library.
+keywords: backup, confirmation, count, delete, directory, error-handling, recursive, rmtree, shutil, timestamp
+---

 # Delete Directory Recursive

-Zero-dependency Python snippets using only the standard library.
+Zero-dependency Python snippets for deleting directories and their contents recursively using the standard library.

 4 snippets available in this sub-category.